Ex-iT/movie-feed/README.md

 # Moviefeed

 Daily listing of movies on Dutch TV using the [TVgids.nl](https://www.tvgids.nl/) API.
+This web app is suitable to be 'installed' on a mobile device which allows native sharing.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) with [TypeScript](https://www.typescriptlang.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Development